- You can major in 32 areas—including seven interdisciplinary majors—double major, declare a minor, or choose a self-designed course of study.

 - You can take classes at nearby Caltech or Art Center and earn joint degrees at Columbia University, Keck Graduate Institute, and Caltech.

 - Our faculty is known for excellence in teaching and research.
-Ninety-five percent above the rank of instructor have a Ph.D. or other terminal degree.
+Ninety-five percent of full-time faculty have a Ph.D. or other terminal degree.

 - Occidental's Undergraduate Research Program is widely regarded as one of the best in the country.